Saint Paul Nursing Home Abuse Attorneys

 At TSR Injury Law, we seek to obtain justice and fair compensation for these injured and neglected victims who may often be unable to speak for themselves.
-Our team of legal professionals have decades of combined experience and have successfully recovered more than $150 million for our clients, including $475,000 in compensation for an 87-year-old who suffered a traumatic brain injury in a slip and fall accident.
+Our team of legal professionals have decades of combined experience and have successfully recovered $300 million for our clients, including $475,000 in compensation for an 87-year-old who suffered a traumatic brain injury in a slip and fall accident.

 We have a team of knowledgeable Saint Paul nursing home abuse attorneys, including partner Rich Ruohonen, who has been selected as a Super Lawyer by Minnesota Law & Politics Magazine for the last 15 years.

 We offer a free legal consultation with no upfront costs to pay.
 TSR Injury Law charges no fees at all unless we first achieve compensation for your loved one.